Scholl provides a range of products for treating corns on your feet.

-To treat a corn, Scholl provides an all in one product: the Corn Express Pen.
-All you have to do is to apply the softening liquid daily, which breaks down the hard skin of the corn.
-Alongside this, you simply use the scraper to exfoliate the top layers of the corn once every three days – which reduces the thickness, quickly reliving both the pressure and the pain.
+With the Corn Complete Removal Pen you apply the softening liquid daily, which breaks down the hard skin of the corn.
+Alongside this, you simply use the scraper to exfoliate the top layers of the corn once every three days.
+This reduces the thickness, quickly reliving both the pressure and the pain.
 You should be able to see visible results within just five days.

-There is also the Scholl Complete Corn Treatment Kit, containing salicylic acid.
-This is a complete solution kit for the relief and removal of painful corns.
-Salicylic acid is a keratolytic, which breaks down corns.
-The soft cushioning pads offer pain relief, protects the healthy skin surrounding your corns and provide continued pressure relief and cushioning.
+As its name suggests, the Scholl Complete Corn Treatment Kit is a complete kit for the relief and removal of painful corns.
+The kit contains Salicylic acid, a keratolytic which breaks down corns.1 The soft cushioning pads offer pain relief, protect the healthy skin surrounding your corns and provide continued pressure relief and cushioning.

 To use, remove the medicated disc from the backing paper and place it firmly over the centre of the corn.
 Cover the disc with the pad and fix it with straps.
 Repeat every day until the corn can be removed.
-It is important to note that this product should be avoided if you have a condition that causes problems with circulation (such as diabetes or peripheral arterial disease), cracked or broken skin on or around the corn, or fragile skin.
+It is important to note that this product should be avoided if you have cracked or broken skin on or around the corn, or fragile skin.
+Also avoid issue if you have a condition that causes problems with circulation, such as diabetes or peripheral arterial disease.

-If you find your corn is more severe and the skin is very thick on and around the corn, medical assistance may need to be sought.
+If you find your corn is more severe and the skin is very thick on and around it, you should seek medical assistance.
 A podiatrist may be able to cut away some of the thickened skin using a scalpel.
-This may help to reduce the pressure on the tissue underneath.
-It is very important not to try to cut the corn yourself, you may make it more painful and it could become infected.
+This can help to reduce the pressure on the tissue underneath.
+It is very important not to try to cut the corn yourself, as you may make it more painful and it could become infected.

 RB-M-03237.
 Always read the instructions